pmleite/gbl-electricOpticalMeterComm/readme.md

 How to Setup

-- Import pyserial library (responsable for interaction with the /dev/ttyUSBx COM port)
+- Import pyserial library and pandas library (responsable for interaction with the /dev/ttyUSBx COM port and CSV export, respectively)

     ```pip3 install pyserial```
+    ```pip3 install pandas```

 - Set permissionto do /dev/ttyUSBx COM

     ```sudo chmod 666 /dev/ttyUSB0```

 link